• Home

 What Are Native Ads and Why Do They Work?

 Native ads are paid content designed to match the look, feel, and function of the media where they appear.
-Unlike banner ads that interrupt the user experience, these placements instead integrate with surrounding editorial content.
+Unlike banner ads that interrupt the user experience, these placements integrate with surrounding editorial content.
 As a result, they reduce disruption while maintaining relevance to the audience.

 The performance data backs this up consistently.
 According to Sharethrough via ContentMation, consumers view native advertising 53% more frequently than traditional display ads.
-Moreover, consumers look at these placements roughly twice as often as banner formats.
-Exposure to native content also produces an 18% increase in purchase intent compared to standard display, as reported by Amra and Elma.
+Moreover, users look at these placements roughly twice as often as banner formats.
+Native content also produces measurably higher purchase intent than standard display, because placements feel like editorial content rather than advertising.
+Industry research including a widely-cited Sharethrough and IPG Media Lab study shows an 18% lift in purchase intent over standard display.
+This is the core advantage that drives higher CTR across every vertical and platform.

 The reason is simple.
 Native placements feel like content, not interruptions.
 Because they blend into the editorial environment, users engage with them naturally instead of instinctively ignoring them.
-This is the core advantage that drives higher CTR across every vertical and platform.
+Banner blindness, a well-documented phenomenon in display advertising, is largely absent from native formats.
+The format is therefore especially powerful for brands that need to educate before converting.
+For crypto and DeFi products with complex value propositions, that education often determines whether a user converts or bounces.

 Native Ad Formats That Deliver High CTR